apache/pulsar/site/docs/latest/clients/go.md

 The Pulsar Go client can be used to create Pulsar [producers](#producers), [consumers](#consumers), and [readers](#readers) in Go (aka Golang).

 {% include admonition.html type="info" title="API docs available as well"
-   content="For API docs, consult the [Godoc](https://godoc.org/github.com/apache/incubator-pulsar/pulsar-client-go/pulsar)." %}
+   content="For standard API docs, consult the [Godoc](https://godoc.org/github.com/apache/incubator-pulsar/pulsar-client-go/pulsar)." %}

 ## Installation